openmm/NNPOps/README.md

 in a generally efficient way, but no particular efforts have been made to tune them for optimum performance.

-5. This code is design for inference (running simulations), not training (creating new potential functions).
+5. This code is designed for inference (running simulations), not training (creating new potential functions).
 It computes gradients with respect to particle positions, not model parameters.